melaniebrgr/learning-computer-science/04-rust/03-behaviour.md

 Self refers to the instance of the struct or enum.
 It enables "method syntax".
 Properly, a method is anything that takes self as an argument.

+To summarize:

+- no `self` argument: associates a function with the struct or enum, like a new "constructor"
+- `&self` argument: uses values but does not change them
+- `&mut self` argument: changes values
+- `self` argument: consumes the value, moving it

 ```rust
 enum Color { ... }